bezhermoso/bezhermoso.github.io/app/_posts/2016-01-17-breeze-through-osx-notifications-with-effiency-through-keyboard-shortcuts.md

 The solution works well but only when OS X cooperates -- running the workflow within _Automator_ cause zero problems, but making it work through a keyboard shortcut is hit-and-miss.
-I found myself mucking around with accessibility settings in _System Preferences > Security & Privacy > Privacy_ a lot before getting it to work for the first time, until I discovered that they service simply fails with no explanation when invoked while I have certain applications in focus.
+I found myself mucking around with accessibility settings in _System Preferences > Security & Privacy > Privacy_ a lot, adding system applications tucked away in `/Library/CoreServices/` to the _Accessibility_ list before getting it to work for the first time, until I discovered that the service simply fails with no explanation when invoked while I have certain applications in focus.

 Eventually I figured out a more reliable way to accomplish this using a third-party application called [__BetterTouchTool__](http://www.boastr.net).